ducanhho2296/DeepAmenitySegmentation/README.md

 - `num_epochs`: The number of epochs to train for.
 The default is `50`.
 - `gpu_index`: The index of the GPU to use for training.
 The default is `0`.

-3. After the training is completed, the trained model will be saved in the `model` directory with the name `model_type_cityname_amenity_classification.pth`.
+3. After the training is completed, the trained model will be saved in the `model` directory with the name `modeltype_"cityname"_amenity_classification.pth`.